-Optomap Ultra Wide-field Retinal Scan
+Optomap Ultra Wide-field Retinal Imaging

 The Optomap™ Retinal Exam produces the most comprehensive high-definition wide-field image of your retina, allowing our doctors to perform a more thorough exam.
 The result is that we can better prevent or reduce vision loss by early detection of eye diseases with simple, quick and patient-friendly technology.